Image credit & copyright: NASA/Joel Kowsky.

 Second Stage (Core Unit): The core stage of the Soyuz is odd in the fact that it burns during the first and second stage of the rocket.
 As the rocket lifts off, it and the boosters work together as the first stage then after the strap on boosters are jettisoned the core stage continues to operate as the then second stage.

 The core (1st & 2nd stage) stage is 27.1 m in length and 2.95 m in diameter and is powered by a single RD-108A engine in a four cruise thrust chamber configuration.
 It utilizes Kerosene fuel, Liquid Oxygen oxidizer and burns for a total of about 280-290 seconds.
 Attitude control is powered by four Vernier thrusters.

 First Stage/Boosters (Lateral Assembly): The Soyuz is equipped with four strap-on boosters that are used during first stage flight.
 They are each 19.6 m in length and 2.68 m in diameter and are each powered by a single RD-107A engine four cruise thrust chamber configuration.
-They utilize Kerosene fuel and Liquid Oxygen oxidizer and burn for approximately 118 seconds.
+They utilize Kerosene fuel and Liquid Oxygen oxidizer and burn for approximately 118 seconds before being jettisoned and creating what’s known as the Korolev Cross.
 Attitude control is powered by two Vernier thrusters.

 NASA TV on Ustream: http://www.ustream.tv/nasahdtv

 RSC Energia MS-07 Images: https://www.energia.ru/english/index.html

 General 2017 Launch List: https://en.wikipedia.org/wiki/2017_in_spaceflight